-I have just arrived to my place of employment.
-Everyone’s all “Good morning!” and I’m just doing my best to blend in.
-Literally, I noticed snot on the front of my dress while I was backing out of my drive way this morning.
+I have just arrived at my place of employment.
+Everyone’s all, “Good morning!” and I’m just doing my best to blend in.
+Literally, I noticed snot on the front of my dress while I was backing out of my driveway this morning.
 This is my normal.
 Carefully selecting attire the night before, only to realize I have to change after I’m halfway down the block.

 Recently, my best friend and co-blogger wrote about the struggles of being a stay-at-home mom.
 Today, I’m talking about that work mom life.
 The realm of insanity where your heart is constantly divided, and you never have enough time.
 There aren’t enough hours in the day to be a working woman, a good mom, and a loving wife.
 Most days you oscillate between loving your life, and feeling like you are drowning in it.
 We struggle between thinking we have our stuff together, and then the school calls during your 11 a.m. meeting, and you realize you ain’t got crap.

 Here are seven things a mom probably did before she even got to work.

 You probably had your fingers up somebody’s nose, or your hands outstretched wiping someone’s tiny buttocks.